-The project includes an Open Data Portal where data is made available to everyone for the wider benefit of the community and to encourage an accessible and connected city.
+The project includes an Open Data Portal where data is made public for the benefit of the wider community.
+The portal has datasets related to City's carbon emissions inventory, energy and water usage.
+Currently the City is under the process of uploading more datasets.

-Outcomes: The Open Data Portal was launched in November 2016 and the City has commenced loading datasets to the portal.
 The portal can be accessed at http://data.cityofsydney.nsw.gov.au/.